DataCampDS/compte-rendu-sugengmonier/README.md

 ## **Result Interpretation**

 The introduction of class weights improved the model's sensitivity to rare cell types but caused the model to memorize the training set perfectly (Train Acc = 1.0).
 By applying regularization, I successfully reduced the training accuracy to a realistic level (0.97) while improving the Validation Score from 0.83 to **0.85**.
 The final model achieves the best trade-off between bias and variance, maintaining high predictive power on unseen data without overfitting.

+# ------------------ **Louis’s Part** ----------------------

+1. Understanding the Biological and Methodological Context

+During Week 3, I focused on consolidating the conceptual foundations of the project, with particular attention to:
+- The biological interpretation of cell-type classification in scRNA-seq data,
+- The role of gene expression patterns in defining cellular identity,
+- The challenges posed by high dimensionality, sparsity, and class imbalance.

+2. Literature Review and Reference Analysis

+I conducted a targeted review of scientific literature and documentation related to:
+- Gene expression–driven cell differentiation,
+- Ensemble and boosting methods applied to high-dimensional biological data,
+- Strategies for handling class imbalance in biomedical classification tasks.

+3. Report Writing and Synthesis

+Finally, I contributed to the writing and structuring of the final report by:
+- Ensuring coherence between biological motivation, methodology, and results,
+- Clearly discussing overfitting versus generalization,
+- Improving clarity, consistency, and reproducibility of the methodological descriptions.

+## Results
+- A more stable Random Forest baseline through principled dimensionality reduction,
+- A deeper understanding of the biological stakes underlying the classification task,
+- A clearer and more rigorous scientific narrative in the final report.

 # ------------------**Ketong's Part**----------------------